 This self-service, on-demand marketplace increases developer velocity and minimizes time to deliver value to the market.

 This graphic shows how we at meshcloud implemented a marketplace to bring both service owners and users together.

 About the Open Service Broker API

-The Open Service Broker API project allows independent software vendors, SaaS providers and developers to easily provide backing services to workloads running on cloud native platforms such as Cloud Foundry and Kubernetes.
-The specification, which has been adopted by many platforms and thousands of service providers, describes a simple set of API endpoints which can be used to provision, gain access to and managing service offerings.
+The Open Service Broker API project allows independent software vendors, SaaS providers, and developers to easily provide backing services to workloads running on cloud-native platforms such as Cloud Foundry and Kubernetes.
+The specification, which has been adopted by many platforms and thousands of service providers, describes a simple set of API endpoints that can be used to provision, gain access to, and managing service offerings.